NMR Pulse Programme Semantic Annotation System

 Accessing annotation data

-Annotations can be accessed using the annotations() function, which provides convenient nested access to annotation data:
+Annotations can be accessed using the annotations() function, which provides convenient nested access to annotation data.
+Dotted notation is automatically expanded:

 # Load a spectrum with annotations